woernerm/fluent_anvil/README.md

 ```
 close-button = Schließen
 ```
 If you have simple translations, the file stays simple.
 If a translation happens to be more complicated for a language, you only need to add the logic in the translation file for that particular language.
-You can find out more about fluent at [Project Fluent](https://projectfluent.org/).
+You can find out more at [Project Fluent](https://projectfluent.org/).